Faculty & School/Dept.

 Available to supervise undergraduate thesis projects: Yes

-The Haas lab examines blood vessel growth (angiogenesis) in skeletal muscle.
-They utilize biochemical, cellular and molecular biological approaches to study the stimuli and signalling pathways that cause endothelial cells to initiate angiogenesis as a result of exercise.
+The Haas lab examines blood vessel growth (angiogenesis) in skeletal muscle and in adipose tissue.
+We utilize biochemical, cellular and molecular biological approaches to study the stimuli and signalling pathways that cause endothelial cells to initiate angiogenesis as a result of exercise or changes in metabolic status (ie. energy overload).
 A second key area of investigation is to identify and define the regulation of inhibitory signals that block appropriate angiogenesis in the skeletal muscle of individuals with diabetes and/or peripheral artery disease.